jshawl/BFFSPA/README.md

 ###We match people with their new best friends!

 Best Friends finder is the revolutionary app that help establish life long connections with people and their companions.
+### The Problem
+- 7.6 million animals enter animal shelters nationwide every year
+- 2.5 million are adopted each year
+- 2.7 million animals are euthanized

+### The goal
+- Matching people with their perfect pet!
+- Break down barriers
+- Simplify and streamline the adoption process

+### Our App
 you can find to preview the latest release of the best friends finder app, checkout our public beta!

 https://bffs-app.herokuapp.com